Morgan279/tikv-website/content/docs/5.1/reference/faq.md

 ## How are transactions in TiKV lock-free?

 TiKV provides an optimistic transaction model, which allows the client to buffer all writes in a transaction.
 When the client calls the commit function, the writes are packed and sent to the server.
-If there are no conflicts, the key-value pair writes with specific version information are written to the database and can be read by other transactions.
+If there are no conflicts, the key-value pairs with additional specific version information are written to the database, thereby they can be read by other transactions.

 ## Can I use TiKV as a key-value store?